Ascent (novel)

-Ascent is a secret history novel published in 2007, written by Jed Mercurio.
+Ascent is a 2007 secret history novel by British writer Jed Mercurio.
 It follows the career of Yevgeni Yeremin, an orphan of Stalingrad, from his days as a MiG-15 pilot in the Korean War to his later years as a cosmonaut.

 Plot

 The novel follows Yevgeni Yeremin, first as an orphan and then his time as a fighter pilot in the Korean War, where he crashes in a plane bearing USSR insignia.
 Although rescued by North Korean troops he is felt to have risked revealing that Soviet aircrew participated in the conflict and on cessation of hostilities he is exiled in disgrace to a polar base.
 He has been befriended by one of his groundcrew, (throughout referred to as 'The Widow'), who follows him north, and he eventually marries her.
 He becomes a trainee cosmonaut, with little hope of a mission; he eventually volunteers for a risky mission to attempt a lunar landing ahead of Apollo 11, in an untested lunar craft.
 He knows that if he fails, his death will lead to little comment, and be denied by the Soviet government.
 He succeeds in achieving a landing, on the far side of the Moon, but the lander rocket has malfunctioned, leaving him no hope of return.
 The novel ends with his descending from the doomed craft to walk on the lunar surface, as the lights in the stranded craft gradually go out.